fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_global.html.markdown

 * `internet_service_database` - Configure which Internet Service database size to download from FortiGuard and use.
 * `internet_service_download_list` - Configure which on-demand Internet Service IDs are to be downloaded.
 The structure of `internet_service_download_list` block is documented below.
 * `early_tcp_npu_session` - Enable/disable early TCP NPU session.
 Valid values: `enable`, `disable`.
+* `npu_neighbor_update` - Enable/disable sending of probing packets to update neighbors for offloaded sessions.
+Valid values: `enable`, `disable`.
 * `interface_subnet_usage` - Enable/disable allowing use of interface-subnet setting in firewall addresses (default = enable).
 Valid values: `disable`, `enable`.
 * `sflowd_max_children_num` - Maximum number of sflowd child processes allowed to run.
 * `fortigslb_integration` - Enable/disable integration with the FortiGSLB cloud service.
 Valid values: `disable`, `enable`.
 * `dynamic_sort_subtable` - Sort sub-tables, please do not set this parameter when configuring static sub-tables.
 Options: [ false, true, natural, alphabetical ]. false: Default value, do not sort tables; true/natural: sort tables in natural order.
 For example: [ a10, a2 ] --> [ a2, a10 ]; alphabetical: sort tables in alphabetical order.
 For example: [ a10, a2 ] --> [ a10, a2 ].
 * `get_all_tables` - Get all sub-tables including unconfigured tables.
-Do not set this variable to true if you configure sub-table in another resource, otherwish conflicts and overwrite will occur.
+Do not set this variable to true if you configure sub-table in another resource, otherwise, conflicts and overwrite will occur.
 Options: [ false, true ]. false: Default value, do not get unconfigured tables; true: get all tables including unconfigured tables.
 * `vdomparam` - Specifies the vdom to which the resource will be applied when the FortiGate unit is running in VDOM mode.
 Only one vdom can be specified.
 If you want to inherit the vdom configuration of the provider, please do not set this parameter.

 The `internet_service_download_list` block supports: